Chocolate Caramel Tartlet

 Chocolate Crémeux

-- Bring a mixture of heavy cream, milk, and sugar to a gentle boil in a saucepan.
-While the mixture is heating up, take the time to beat egg yolks with the remaining sugar until they become pale and fluffy.
-It's essential to achieve the right consistency for the creme anglaise.
-Once the cream and milk mixture reaches a boil, turn off the heat and slowly incorporate a portion of it into the beaten egg yolks and sugar.
-After tempering, pour the egg mixture back into the remaining milk and cream, whisking continuously.
-Turn the heat back on to medium-low and continue to cook the creme anglaise until it reaches a temperature of 185ºF/85ºC.
-Remove it from the heat and strain it through a sieve.
-Then, pour the warm creme anglaise over the melted chocolate and stir until well combined.
+- In a saucepan, bring a mixture of heavy cream, milk, and a portion of the sugar to a gentle boil.
+While the cream mixture is heating, beat the egg yolks with the remaining sugar in a separate bowl.
+Once the cream mixture reaches a boil, remove it from the heat.
+Slowly pour a portion of the hot liquid into the beaten egg yolks while whisking constantly to temper them.
+Pour the egg mixture back into the saucepan with the remaining cream and milk, whisking continuously.
+Return the pan to medium-low heat and cook the crème anglaise, stirring constantly with a spatula, until it reaches 85°C (185°F) or coats the back of a spoon.
+Remove the crème anglaise from the heat immediately and strain it through a fine-mesh sieve over the chocolate and stir gently until fully combined.

 Spraying Tartlets